 Although your choices of foods come from the 5 food groups, quantities will vary.
 Firstly, you should opt for an abundance of vegetables, legumes and fruit of all colours.

-Also, consuming a diet that’s high in fibre is necessary to maintaining a healthy digestive system.
-High fibre whole grains can be found in foods including brown rice, wholegrain bread and pasta to name a few.
-When you go grocery shopping, read the labels and make choices based on the foods with the highest fibre.
+Also, consuming a diet that’s high in fibre is necessary to maintain a healthy digestive system.
+High-fibre whole grains can be found in foods including brown rice, whole-grain bread and pasta to name a few.
+When you go grocery shopping, read the labels and make choices based on the foods with the highest quantities of fibre.

-Also, it’s necessary to have protein in your diet, but you don’t want to consume much fat.
-With this in mind, when choosing meats be sure to select the leanest options.
-Some lean options include seafood, low-fat beef, eggs, tofu, nuts and seeds.
+While it’s necessary to have protein in your diet, you don’t want to consume too much fat.
+With this in mind, when choosing meats, be sure to select the leanest options.
+Some lean choices include seafood, chicken breast, eggs, tofu, nuts and seeds.